RatherRude/Elite-Dangerous-AI-Integration/readme.md

 The AI will react to game events, it will react to given commands not just in text but by emulating key presses or game actions.
 It can decide to take a screenshot or fetch information from Galnet or EDSM about topics, systems and their respective factions and stations.

-The integration is designed for every Elite:Dangerous player: it's amazing at roleplaying, it can replace third-party websites, it can press buttons on command or if necessary, provide tutorials, will assist commanders no matter their role or level of experience.
+The integration is designed for every commander: it's amazing at roleplaying, it can replace third-party websites, it can press buttons on command or if necessary, provide tutorials, will assist commanders no matter their role or level of experience.

 [Join Discord Server](https://discord.gg/9c58jxVuAT)